Astronomy Class

 Astronomy Class are an Australian hip-hop / reggae group from Sydney.
 The group comprises Ozi Batla (Shannon Kennedy), Sir Robbo (Shane Roberts) and Chasm (Chris Hamer-Smith).

-Kennedy is a member of The Herd, whilst Roberts is a member of Frigid and prog, downtempo and Krautrock band Tooth.
+Kennedy is a member of The Herd, while Roberts is a member of Frigid and prog, downtempo and Krautrock band Tooth.

 Biography

 The group formed when Kennedy decided to collaborate with producers Roberts and Hamer-Smith in 2006.

 "The original concept for Chasm and I was to do a production album, with various MCs and singers," Roberts says.
 "We'd both worked separately with Batla in the past, he was our main MC, so we gave him the beats [first].
 He was really taken with them and expressed a desire to have them all for himself.
 That was how it started."

 The resulting album, Exit Strategy was released in September 2006 and was selected by Triple J as its first feature album for 2007.
 The album features guests such as Lotek, Hau from Koolism, Urthboy, Ben Ezra (ESL), Gina Mitchell (Fbi's Basslines), DJ Skoob (NSW DMC Champ), 2Buck, Murda1, Lotek and BVA (Mnemonic Ascent), as well as Jane Tyrell (The Herd).
 Tracks from the album such as "A Bright Tomorrow", "Done The Sums" and "Rewind The Tape" all receiving airplay on Triple J and community radio stations across Australia.
 On the back of the album release Astronomy Class undertook a national tour covering five states and seventeen destinations over three months.

 When asked how the name of the band came about, Kennedy advised (in an interview with Scene Magazine):

 "A theme started to emerge that kind of had an astral flavour.
-There’s a bit of a history in hip hop and also reggae of doing astral/space themes.
+There's a bit of a history in hip hop and also reggae of doing astral/space themes.
 As I kept writing, there was sort of a narrative coming out about that same theme going on – it just started to stick after a while."